Krasimir Bezinski

 Krasimir Smilenov Bezinski (Красимир Смиленов Безински; 29 June 1961 – 22 April 2019) was a Bulgarian footballer and football coach.

 Bezinski's professional playing career as a defender spanned nearly 20 years, during which he played for five clubs: Pirin Blagoevgrad, CSKA Sofia, Portimonense, Maccabi Ironi Ashdod and Hapoel Petah Tikva.
-He also made 21 appearances for the Bulgarian national team.
+He also made 21 appearances for the Bulgaria national team.

 Playing career

 Born in Blagoevgrad, Bezinski began his career at local club Pirin, where he played 57 matches between 1978 and 1981.
 With Pirin he was a losing finalist in the 1980–81 Bulgarian Cup.
 Then he left to join CSKA Sofia.
 Bezinski spent eight seasons with CSKA, where he won four Bulgarian League titles, six Bulgarian Cups and three Cups of the Soviet Army.
 Together with Elin Topuzakov and Momchil Tsvetanov he holds the record for the most times an individual player has won the Bulgarian Cup.

 In 1989, Bezinski joined Portuguese side Portimonense, where he played 80 matches for two and a half seasons.
 After leaving the club in January 1992, he re-joined CSKA Sofia, where he won the title in 1992 and the cup in 1993.

 Then Bezinski spent one season in Israel with Hapoel Petah Tikva and Maccabi Ironi Ashdod.
 In the 1994–1995 season he appeared for his first club Pirin Blagoevgrad, where ended his playing career.